What is a Trusted Device?

 Drive-By Downloads

 Another way these exploit kits can launch is via a simple drive-by download attack.
-This type of attack can infect a user that visits a compromised website.
+This type of attack can infect a device when a user visits a compromised website.
 Attackers can inject malicious code (usually Javascript) into legitimate websites that will redirect visitors to the exploit kit.

 This type of attack targeted the users of several university websites and online publications like Spin.com and Popular Science, as well as developer websites like jQuery.com that targeted IT system administrators and web developers, by injecting malicious code of an iframe into their websites.